basic-1/basic-1c/distr/README.md

 `sudo cp -r /tmp/b1c/* /usr/local`
 `rm -r /tmp/b1c`

-`install.sh` script uses the same commands so the simplest way to install compiler from tar.gz archive is running the script with archive name as argument:
+`install.sh` script uses the same commands so the simplest way to install compiler from tar.gz archive is running the script with the archive name as argument:
 `sudo ./install.sh b1c_lnx_armhf_gcc_1.0.0-12.tar.gz`

 To uninstall the complier installed from tar.gz archive use `uninstall.sh` script: